 4. Where to establish a foreign company?

-If you are a nomad, moving from one country to another and you don’t stay there long enough to establish an official tax residency, then this strategy might work for you.
+If you are a nomad, moving from one country to another and you don’t stay in any one place long enough to establish an official tax residency, then this strategy might work for you.
 You can employ yourself in a foreign corporation.
-We recommend to establish one in a country with tax advantages and low operating costs.
+We recommend establishing one in a country with tax advantages and low operating costs.
 You can have a foreign corporation, which owns a US LLC and you use the latter one to sell your products.
-It depends on your particular business needs.
+But this all depends on your particular business needs.

-This option might cost a few thousands dollars to set up correctly and maintain it.
-But there is a possibility it will be cheaper than paying self-employment tax on your foreign income.
-Caribbean islands and particularly Belize is easy country to incorporate and bank with no income tax.
-However, they lack prestige of other popular jurisdictions.
+This option might cost a few thousand dollars to set up correctly and maintain.
+But there is a possibility it will be cheaper than paying foreign self-employment income taxes.
+Caribbean islands and particularly Belize is an easy country to incorporate and bank with no income tax.
+However, they lack the prestige of other popular jurisdictions.
 Hong Kong is a popular place to establish a company but it’s getting harder with FATCA regulations.
-HK doesn’t impose tax on those with no HK income, but you have to qualify for this exception.
-A country of Georgia is also one of the options with their foreign-friendly jurisdiction.
+HK doesn’t impose taxes on those with no HK income, but you have to qualify for this exception.
+The country of Georgia is also one of the options with their foreign-friendly jurisdiction.

-However, the strategies we mentioned above apply to businesses where you offer services.
-US has a concept, which bans directing the income to another person than the one who performs the services.
+Keep in mind, the strategies we mentioned above only apply to businesses where you offer services.
+The US has a concept, which bans directing the income to another person than the one who performs the services.
 Since a corporation is a separate legal person, running the income through it won’t be in accordance with US tax law.

 5. Deductions for ordinary and necessary expenses

-Ordinary expenses are the ones which are commonly used and accepted by your business industry standards.
-For example, the expenses such are typical and needed for your trade to run the business.
+Ordinary expenses are commonly used and accepted by your business industry standards.
+The expenses are frequent and ongoing—and critical to your trade to run the business.
 However, ordinary expenses should also be necessary in order to deduct them from your business taxes.

-Necessary expenses are the ones which considered to be helpful and appropriate in running your business.
+Necessary expenses are considered to be helpful and appropriate in running your business.
 Again, you cannot deduct necessary expenses if they are not ordinary expenses also.

 Does it all sound too complicated for you?
-Well, here are a few examples of business expenses you can take advantage of: advertising, supplies, rental of office space and equipment, taxes and licenses etc. You will need to use Schedule C to deduct these expenses.
+Well, here are a few examples that might help you understand what qualifies as ordinary and/or necessary expenses: advertising, supplies, rental of office space and equipment, taxes and licenses etc. You will need to use Schedule C to deduct these expenses.
 You will also need to pay SE tax before you can apply FEIE or FTC.

-Being an US entrepreneur or freelancer living abroad is a rewarding experience.
+Being a US entrepreneur or freelancer while living abroad is a rewarding experience.
 Hoping that the IRS will not find out about your foreign self-employment income is a bad idea in general.
-The IRS will impose heave fines if they catch you under-reporting self-employment income or not reporting it at all.
+The IRS will impose heavy fines if they catch you under-reporting self-employment income or not reporting it at all.
 Do you know that they can go back as many years as they want?
 Even past the 7 year statute of limitations.

-While we described a few ways to reduce your Self-employment tax liability, it’s extremely important to seek professional tax advice before you proceed with any of the above-mentioned strategies.
-There are some issues to consider beyond taxes and we strongly recommend to consult tax professionals.
+While we described a few ways to reduce your self-employment tax liability, it’s extremely important to seek professional tax advice before you proceed with any of the above-mentioned strategies.
+There are some issues to consider beyond taxes and we strongly recommend consulting tax professionals.

-At 1040 Abroad we have tax experts, who help Americans abroad to minimise their tax burden on daily basis.
-Contact us now and schedule a free consultation to discuss the best solutions available for you.
+At 1040 Abroad, we have tax experts who help Americans abroad to minimize their tax burden on a daily basis.
+Contact us now and schedule a free consultation to discuss the best solutions.